-Challenge: Above Knee Amputee
+Physical Challenge: Above Knee Amputee

-Sports: Swimming, Alpine Skiing and Sailing
+Sports: Swimming, Running, Skiing, & Sailing

-Bio:Kelly has always lived an active lifestyle.
-She participated in soccer, lacrosse, alpine skiing, sailing, swimming and gymastics.
-In 2012, two months after her tenth birthday, she was diagnosed with osteosarcoma.
+In 2012, two months after her tenth birthday, Kelly Ray was diagnosed with osteosarcoma.
 After 10 months of intensive chemotherapy and six surgeries including the amputation of her left leg through the knee, she quickly resumed her busy schedule.
-She finished Chemo in May, and walked the survivor lap at Relay for Life on her new prosthetic leg a week later.
+She finished Chemo in May and walked the survivor lap at Relay for Life on her new prosthetic leg a week later.
 A month later, she attended her first CAF mobility clinic in New York City.
 This clinic changed her life.
-She put down the crutches she no longer needed, walked confidently and even took a few running steps.
 After that, Kelly had a busy summer sailing and riding her bike with friends.